eponra/eponra/README.md

 https://all3dp.com/4/check-out-the-collapsible-compact-flatpack-3d-printer/

-Now a year has gone by, and a company named Mellow, from where i also like to source all my parts from but have no affiliation with whatsoever, has decided to make a printer based on my design:
+Now a few years have gone by, and a company named Mellow has decided to make a printer based on my design:
-- apparently called Mellow M1 (could be a working title though)
+- Mellow M1 on aliexpress https://a.aliexpress.com/_EHAE37a
-- crowdfound starts probably in november or decembre
-- featuring a new board which is basically a Fly D5 and a Fly Pi Lite v2 married together on the size of the D5 (im very much looking forward to that board, apart from the cnc'ed version of my design is running Flipper ofc; they could do rrf, but we will see
-- is running a 2.8" touchscreen at the bottom, and a 1.3" touchscreen at the hotend for quick filament changes and quick heating https://youtu.be/e8mjv9e-qzc (you see two prototypes here at TCT Asia) https://youtu.be/q5g9Ud7NPts?si=8peJaGWEXCFL_qLP&t=52 (starting at the timestamp you see one prototype again)
+(im in no way or form affiliated with mellow, this is also not an affiliation link)

 Skills: Fusion 360 / MS365 / VMWare (Horizon View, Fusion) / Citrix / etc / HTML / CSS